FirebaseExtended/reactfire/README.md

 ---

 > **WARNING**: This branch is for version 3 of ReactFire.
-[You can find the work-in-progress branch for version 4 here](https://github.com/firebaseextended/reactfire/tree/main), if you want to try the next version of ReactFire.
+[You can find the branch for version 4 here](https://github.com/firebaseextended/reactfire/tree/main), if you want to try the next version of ReactFire.

 ---